 IO Biotech has an advanced clinical portfolio of first-in-class immune modulating anti-cancer therapies with three compounds in phase I or phase I/II.

-Our lead compound IO102, targeting IDO, has shown promising anti-tumor efficacy in a phase I clinical trial in NSCLC and a large phase II combination trial is soon to be initiated.
+Our lead compound IO102, targeting IDO, has shown promising anti-tumor efficacy in a phase I clinical trial in NSCLC and a large phase II combination trial is currently ongoing.
 Our second lead, IO103, targets PD-L1 and three clinical trials are ongoing in multiple myeloma, follicular lymphoma and melanoma.
 In addition, several compounds are in the late pre-clinical phase

 Our preclinical data support a dual mode of action of T-win platform, where our immune modulating anti-cancer therapies both eliminate immune-suppressive cells and cancer cells expressing the target.
 Clinical data from our trials show a favorable safety profile as well as promising signs of efficacy.